-Exhibit B - Location Map Storm Water Management Practices Covered by this Agreement
+Exhibit B - Location MapStorm Water Management Practices Covered by this Agreement

 The storm water management practices covered by this Agreement are depicted in the reduced copy of a portion of the construction plans, as shown below.
-The practices include three bioretention basins and all associated pipes, earthen berms, rock chutes and other components of these practices.
+The practices include one bioretention basin and all associated pipes, earthen berms, rock chutes and other components of these practices.